 What can I do at York?

-Here are some suggestions for things you can do @ York to increase your understanding and experience before applying for work in this sector:
+Here are some suggestions for things you can do at York to increase your understanding and experience before applying for work in this sector:

 - Use York profiles and mentors to find out about graduates working in the sector (search charity and voluntary) - you can ask questions and even request a mentor

-- Get involved in other societies to develop your skills in organisation, events organisation, writing, campaigning and budget management
+- Get involved in student societies to develop your skills in organisation, events organisation, writing, campaigning and budget management

 - Learn a language – language skills are important, especially French, Spanish, Portuguese and Arabic, and demonstrate your commitment to intercultural work.
 Check Languages for All to see what courses are available